PostHog/posthog.com/contents/docs/user-guides/sso.md

     </tbody>
 </table>

 ### Automatic user provisioning

 When you enable automatic user provisioning you set a list of **whitelisted domains**.
 Whenever a user logs in for the first using the third-party provider you enabled, if their provider-validated email address matches your whitelisted domain, an account will be automatically created for them in the organization.

 To enable this, navigate to your organization settings (`/organization/settings#domain-whitelist`) and add the domains for which you want to enable automatic user provisioning.

 ## Providers

-PostHog currently supports the following SSO providers.
-Looking for a different provider?
-[Reach out](https://posthog.com/support) we might be able to help!
+PostHog currently supports the SSO providers listed below.
+Looking for a provider and it's in here?
+[Reach out to us](https://posthog.com/support), we might be able to help.

 <blockquote>
 Please note that you will <b>not</b> be able to use SSO with the first user of your instance.
 You will have to create a user with a regular password and you will later be able to log in with SSO (even for that first user).